taren4ik/taren4ik/README.md

 ## Hey 👋, This is Dmitry

-- 🐍 I'm Python developer
+- 🐍 I'm a Python developer
-- 📖 Learning FastAPI
+- 📖 I'm Learning FastAPI, Celery, RabbitMQ, Redis
-- 👀 Interested OSINT
+- 👀 I'm interested in OSINT development
 - 🏀🤿  I love basketball and freediving

 ## Some of my Github Stats